pdb-94/miguel/README.md

 </p>

 #### Report
-The pdf-Report is automatically creted by MiGUEL.
+The pdf-Report is automatically created by MiGUEL.
 It gives an overview of the simulation results and features the system evaluation based on the LCOE and CO2-emissions.
 The report is structured in the following chapters:

 1) Introduction: Brief description of MiGUEL and EnerSHelF
 2) Summary: Summary of the most important simulation results and system evaluation